Rafael Acebrón is one of the founders of AURA and a Master student in Electronic System Engineering at the Universidad Politécnica de Madrid.

 His research interest includes robotics, electronics and the development of medical devices.
 His past research and experience includes mobile social robots and mechatronics design and control systems.

 She has more than 10 years working in R&D medtech projects in Guatemala, Japan and Spain, and has contributed with more than 15 articles reported in conferences and in indexed journals listed in the JCR.
 Marie received the “Innovators Under 35-Central America” award from the MIT Technology Review in 2015.
+In that year, she also obtained one of the "Doctorados Industriales" grants, afforded by the Ministry of Economy and Competitiveness of Spain, to perform her doctoral research.

 Ricardo Espinoza is the CTO in AURA and a PhD student in the Universidad Politécnica de Madrid.
 His current areas of interest are in healthcare robotics, service robotics, controls systems, mechanical design, mechanism synthesis and industrial automation.
 Ricardo has ten years of experience on the industry, working in manufacturing and maintenance.
 He received his mechanical engineering degree from the Universidad Central de Venezuela in 2008 and the MSc. degree in automation and robotics from the Universidad Politécnica de Madrid in 2013.

 Erik Hernández is a researcher at AURA.
 His current areas of interests are in healthcare robotics, computer vision, real-time and parallel software development, artificial intelligence, distributed systems.
 He is also interested in collaborative Multi-Robot Systems, distributed algorithms, robotics security systems and game theory.
 He received his B.Sc., in computer science from the Autonomous University of Querétaro, Mexico., and his M.Sc. and Ph.D., in Robotics and Automation from the Technical University of Madrid, Spain.
+Erik obtained one of the "Torres Quevedo" grants, afforded by the Ministry of Economy and Competitiveness of Spain.

 Lisandro J. Puglisi is mainly focussed on the quality and control and project management activities in AURA.
 He has obtained the Engineer degree in Electronics from Universidad Nacional de Tucumán (Argentina), and the M.Sc. and Ph.D in Robotics and Automation from the Technical University of Madrid (Spain).
 He has more than 10 years working in R&D projects and more than 3 years in the industrial sector in EU projects.
 He holds three patents, and has contributed with more than 30 articles reported in conferences and in indexed journals listed in the JCR, consolidating his interest in biomechanics, robotics, dynamic systems, control algorithms and Smart Grids.
+Lisandro recently obtained one of the "Torres Quevedo" grants, afforded by the Ministry of Economy and Competitiveness of Spain.

 Irene Pulido is Medical doctor an PhD in Neuroscience by la Universidad Autónoma de Madrid and Neurologist.
 Her research interest includes movement analysis and control.
 She is currently working in AURA as CMO and is responsible of designing and performing studies and clinical trials of AURA's medtech solutions with both patients and healthy subjects.